Disaeorous/shopping-cart/README.md

-# Larn TypeScript in React
+# Learn TypeScript in React on practice
 Working on shopping-cart element.
 Learning how to work with global states and how to structure + organize app